OVERALL CURE RATES

 TELL YOUR PATIENTS THAT IT IS IMPORTANT NOT TO MISS OR SKIP DOSES OF MAVYRET DURING TREATMENT.

-A post hoc, exploratory analysis evaluated adherence and SVR12 using pooled data from ten phase 3 clinical studies including TN HCV GT 1-6–infected adult patients without cirrhosis or with compensated cirrhosis.
-All patients received MAVYRET for 8 weeks.
-Adherence was calculated using available data on the percentage of pills taken relative to total number expected to be taken during each dispensation interval : interval No. 1 (weeks 0-4) and No. 2 (weeks 5-8), excluding any patient with missing pill count data for that interval.
+Post hoc, exploratory pooled analysis from 10 phase 3 clinical trials evaluating 8-week treatment with MAVYRET in chronic HCV GT 1-6, TN, NC and CC adult patients.
+Endpoints include SVR12 and adherence, calculated as the percentage of pills taken relative to the total number expected to be taken during each dispensation interval (weeks 0-4 and weeks 5-8), excluding patients with missing pill count data for that interval.

 - 9% (n=111/1304) on stable opioid substitution therapy